zboucek/flightmare/docs/source/tutorials_ros/pilot.rst

 Simulate the quadrotor with your dynamic model while using Flightmare to generate sensor data.

-Use Gazebo dynamics
+Use Gazebo Dynamics
 -------------------

-Listen to ROS topic and set state
+Listen to ROS Topic and Set State
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: C++